syncfusion-content/wpf-docs/wpf/SfChart3D/Axis.md

 ### DateTime Axis

-[`DateTimeAxis3D`](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfChart.WPF~Syncfusion.UI.Xaml.Charts.DateTimeAxis3D.html#) - it is used to plot DateTime values and  it is widely used to make financial charts in places like the Stock Market, where index plotting is done every day.
+[`DateTimeAxis3D`](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfChart.WPF~Syncfusion.UI.Xaml.Charts.DateTimeAxis3D.html#) is used to plot DateTime values and  it is widely used to make financial charts in places like the Stock Market, where index plotting is done every day.

 {% tabs %}